The Sample Complexity of Lossless Data Compression: Markov sources

 Theorem~\ref{thm:fltostar} implies that the same result holds for $N^*(\Xp,\epsilon)$ in place of $N^{\sf fl}(\Xp,\epsilon)$, and the observation~(\ref{eq:Nstarnstar}) gives the claimed result for $n^*(\Xp,\epsilon)$.

 As irreducible Markov chains include all ergodic chains, Theorem~\ref{thm:irreducible} is about as general as one might hope for.
 But the bounds themselves are not as satisfying as those obtained earlier for memoryless sources, in that they depend on finer properties of the source than just its R\'{e}nyi divergence rate, namely, on its initial distribution $\mu$ and the right Perron eigenvector of the matrix $[\frac{1}{m}\bfP]\subsqrt$.
-In the following section we derive simpler, more explicit bounds for an important special class of Markov sources.
+In fact, it is easy to construct examples with fixed R\'{e}nyi divergence rates $D_{1/2}(\Xp\|\Up)$ but such that $\bar{v}$ is close to~1 while $\underline{v}$ is close to zero.
+In that case the second terms in the upper and lower bounds are very different.
+In the following section we derive simpler, much more explicit and tighter bounds for an important special class of Markov sources.